 Step 2.

 Preheat the oven to 375F.
 Place the butternut squash on a baking sheet and put it in the oven.
 Warm up the butternut squash for about 15 minutes.
-Alternatively, microwave the squash for 3 to 5 minutes (the time required depends on the size of the squash and the power of your microwave).
+Alternatively, microwave the squash for 3 to 5 minutes (the time required depends on the size of your squash and the power of your microwave).

 Step 3.